ruraliz/Guess-the-country-game/README.md

 Given more time I would improve the game by implementing:

-- a way that if the player guesses correctly they can move on to next flag
+- A way that if the player guesses correctly they can move on to next flag
+- The radio input selection rolls over to the next round of guesses because of the way the codes are structured in javascript, I would write them in a way to prevent this from happening.
 - Since the player can click on answer multiple times a rack-up points, I would find way to disable that
 - Have the flags/multiple-Choices show-up in a random fashion in a loop, each appearing in a specific spot on the screen.